juvalen/ngjnx/README.md

 ### Requirements
 * A Virtualbox appliance
 * Puppet and modules installed
+* Puppet nginx module installed
+`$ puppet module install puppet-nginx`

 ### Operation
-Puppet needs nginx module installed.

-`$ puppet module install puppet-nginx`

-To construct and deploy the server just enter:
+To build and deploy the servers just enter:
 `$ vagrant up -provision`

+## reverse: nginx as reverse proxy with routing
-Them from the virtual machine it can be tested:
+From the virtual machine it can be tested:

 `$ curl localhost/resource2 (dumps content of www.google.com)`

 `$ curl localhost/whatever  (dumps content of www.gg.com)`

-or access virtualbox IP at port 80.
+or accessing virtualbox IP at port 80.
 It works with https.

 The IP address of the box could be retrieved from host using: